zx_err_peer_closed indicates a failed attempt to read or write

 The requested protocol is not defined in the component manifest

-Similar to incompatible FIDIL protocols, if the requested protocol is
+Similar to incompatible FIDL protocols, if the requested protocol is

-Specifically, if you are using components v1, you will get a
+Specifically, if you are using legacy components, you will get a

 in the sys realm, this means the sysmgr config doesn't include the service.